davi-lucciola/davi-lucciola/readme.md

 - 🔧 I’m currently working with...
 Backend Development.
 - 💡 I’m curious about...
 Human Mind and AI.
 - 📖 I’m currently learning ...
-FastApi and React.
+Cloud, AWS and Docker.
 - ❄️ I’m looking to collaborate on... progress of humanity with kindness.
 - 📫 How to reach me -> <a href="https://wa.me/557196413875"> ![WPP](https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)</a> & <a href="https://www.linkedin.com/in/davi-lucciola-63b93a237/">![LKD](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>